S-RM/wiskess_rust/README.md

 The output is generated into reports of a timeline that is compatible with ingesting into visualisation tools including, timesketch, elastic and splunk.

-# Whipped by WISKESS `whipped.ps1`
+# Whipped by WISKESS `wiskess_rust.exe whipped`
-This script will pull data from an AWS or Azure store, process it with wiskess and upload the output to a store.
+This command will pull data from an AWS or Azure store, process it with wiskess and upload the output to a store.

 ## Usage
 This can be used to process Windows data sources stored on either an Azure or AWS S3 cloud account.
 It can also be used to process data from a network share or local drive.